 Note, however, that transactions are not serialised.
 This means that other transactions may be happening simultaneously on other documents within the collection in parallel with your transaction.
 This is important because it means that functionality like real-time aggregation of data may not always be looking at a consistent view of the world, and you can get race conditions.
 This is simply due to the way Cosmos DB works, and is not something that we can easily program around.

-A further nuance to be aware of is that, in Cosmos DB, indexes are updated asynchronously.
+A further nuance to be aware of is that, in Cosmos DB, indexes can be updated asynchronously.
 This means that if you query the collection within a trigger, you may not see the document currently being inserted or updated.
 Again, this makes it challenging to do certain types of queries (such as aggregations), but is a byproduct of Cosmos DB’s emphasis on enabling high performance and throughput.
+(Update: the original version of this post stated that indexes are always updated asynchronously, but this is not necessarily true.
+Indexing in Cosmos DB has its own complexities and is outside of the scope of this series; see here for more information on Cosmos DB’s indexing policies.)

 Cosmos DB provides several API models to access data in your databases: SQL to use a SQL-based syntax; MongoDB for using the MongoDB client libraries and tools; Table to use the Azure Storage table API; and Gremlin to use the Gremlin graph protocol.
 All of these ultimately store data in the same way though, and all of them allow for Cosmos DB’s server-side programmability model.